indiana-university/rivet-docs/content/components/overlays/alerts.md

 - Write helpful alert messages.
 For errors, Include a brief description of the problem and how to fix it.
 Check out the Voice and tone/microcopy section for more information.

 ## JavaScript API
 The Rivet alert component comes with a couple of methods you can use to programmatically control alerts.
-The `.init()` method is called by default the first `rivet.js` is loaded.
+The `init()` method is called by default when `rivet.js` is loaded.
 Alerts are dismissed when clicking a `button` element within the alert with the `data-alert-close` attribute.
 You can also dismiss an alert by calling the `Alert.dismiss()` method in your own script.

 {{< alert variant="warning" title="Alert dismissal class deprecation" >}}
-In previous versions of Rivet, alerts were dismissed by adding the `.rvt-alert__dismiss` class to a `button` element within the alert itself.
+In previous versions of Rivet, alerts were dismissed by clicking a `button` element within the alert with the `.rvt-alert__dismiss` class.

-In an effort to [decouple CSS classes from JavaScript behavior](https://github.com/indiana-university/rivet-source/issues/85), this approach has been deprecated in favor of adding the `data-alert-close` attribute to the dismiss button.
+In an effort to [decouple CSS classes from JavaScript behavior](https://github.com/indiana-university/rivet-source/issues/85), the `.rvt-alert__dismiss` class has been deprecated in favor of the `data-alert-close` attribute.
 The examples on this page have been updated to reflect this new approach.

 We recommend updating your application to use the latest version of the alert.
 {{< /alert >}}